eellak/gsoc2019-greek-morpho/doc/word_list.md

 1. *(optional)* text preprocess script depending on the type of the text

 2. a tokenizer outputting result as one word per line (only greek words without puctuation or symbols).
-For this we use the tokenizer found in fast-tokenizer submodule.
+For this task we use the tokenizer found in fast-tokenizer submodule.
 If a line contains a decimal number after the word, it is assumed that the number is the frequency of the word.
 This is useful when spelling